Padel Magazine - The lob is one of the shots, see the most used shot at padel. If there is one move to master in padel, It's This one !

 1) Why the lob?

-The lob has an eminently strategic role, but let's see some of these features:
+The lob has an eminently strategic role, but let's take a look at some of these characteristics:

 - The lob may seem easy, but doing it in not very comfortable positions is another pair of sleeves ...

 - This is a blow that saves time and so review his strategy over a point.